-- Waterway improvements: Widening of the waterway across from the Washington United Terminal - Environmental Projects: Major environmental improvements at Wapato creek, Clear creek, Arkema mound and the head of the Hylebos waterway - Environmental Programs: These projects include reduction and monitoring of emissions, and ongoing clean-up projects - Maintenance: Funding includes fender and paving repairs plans for replacement maintenance equipment to support terminal, rail and administrative operations

-- Technology: The Port will update and implement technology improvements to increase efficiency and productivity - Road: Port's contribution for the rehabilitation of Port of Tacoma Road by the City of Tacoma
+- Waterway improvements: Widening of the waterway across from the Washington United Terminal - Rail improvements: Design and construct of north lead tracks to the Hylebos peninsula. - Environmental Projects: Major environmental improvements at Wapato creek and the head of the Hylebos waterway. - Environmental Programs: These projects include reduction and monitoring of emissions, and ongoing clean-up projects. - Maintenance: Funding includes fender and paving repairs plans for replacement maintenance equipment to support terminal, rail and administrative operations. - Technology: The Port will update and implement technology improvements to increase efficiency and productivity. - Road: Port's contributions for the Port of Tacoma Road interchange phase 2, the Puyallup River bridge and Taylor Way heavy haul corridor.